AmirAliShar/Buildables-AI-Internship/week4/observations.md

 # What differences did you notice in cost, speed, or token limits between the models?

-Gemma (open-source) is more cost-effective and can be run locally or on cheaper infrastructure, though inference speed may depend on hardware.

-OpenAI is faster and more reliable out of the box, but comes with higher usage costs and strict token limits depending on the subscription tier.
+# 💸 Cost, Speed, and Token Limits

+**Gemma (via Groq):**

+Cost: Free to use on Groq.

+Speed: Inference is reasonably fast, though can vary slightly depending on Groq’s server load.

+Token Limits: No strict published limits, but larger inputs may slow down processing.
+Works well for summarization tasks.

+**OpenAI OSS (via Groq):**

+Cost: Free to use on Groq as well.

+Speed: Often faster and more optimized on Groq’s hardware, making it better for real-time Q&A.

+Token Limits: Similar practical constraints as Gemma, though Groq manages token efficiency well.
+Handles structured outputs reliably.

+# Summary: Both models are free when accessed via Groq.

+Gemma is better suited for bulk summarization where cost efficiency and decent performance matter.

-In summary: Gemma is cheaper for bulk summarization, while OpenAI is better for production-ready Q&A where speed and accuracy matter.
+OpenAI OSS performs better for interactive Q&A tasks where speed and accuracy are more important.